jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 Less visual clutter.
-Reading it mightr not be worth the time.
+Reading it might not be worth the time.

 ### No Unused / Outcommented Code